 Read more about how to activate LDAP login here.

 - Go to Get More Plugins

 General information and requirements

-If it is the first time you are using this feature, it is recommended to choose an LDAP Group with a small number of users, since all changes will take effect immediately and there is no undo functionality.
+If it is the first time you are using this feature, we recommend that you choose an LDAP Group with a few users, since all changes will take effect immediately and there is no undo functionality.

-Before using this feature, it should be created or edited a User Type (please see User management in 3.1) or many User Types which will be assigned to a LDAP Group.
+Before using this feature, it should be noted: it creates or edits a User Type or many User Types which will be assigned to an LDAP Group.